AthenACHY/AthenACHY.github.io/_stories/2020-12-20-Compromises-and-rotten-compromises.md

 *"I believe the clash that should bother us most is that between peace and justice."*

 There are compromises made that are unjust, but remain peace.
 The injustices that we perceived because of our values; we contradict ourselves so as to live among each others.
 Margalit put peace (or the perspective of long-term peace) at the high goal and regard peace as an important criterion for compromises.
-In the face of grave injustice, Margalit maintained that we still have to put peace as our top priority and raise wars.
+In the face of grave injustice, Margalit maintained that we still have to put peace as our top priority than raising wars.

-A representative rotten compromise He had discussed is the Munich Agreement.
+A representative rotten compromise he had discussed is the Munich Agreement.
 The "appeasement" attitude Britain and France held had threw Czechoslovakia under the bus and led to the expansion of the Nazi regime.
-Such compromise is rotten because it 1) signed with the evil, and 2) on the expense on a third party (Czechoslovakia being the victim).
+Such compromise is rotten because it 1) was signed with the evil Nazi, and 2) on the expense on a third party (Czechoslovakia being the victim).

 Another historical case Margalit used is the Yalta agreement, that accepted Stalin rule over and terrorize Eastern Europe.
-In the Yalta agreement, the Allies accepted the condition of forced repatriation that resulted in handing over two million of eastern europeans to forced labor camps to the soviet Union.
+In the Yalta agreement, the Allies accepted the condition of forced repatriation that resulted in handing over two million of eastern europeans to forced labor camps to the Soviet Union.
 Margalit pointed out that the Allies have sufficient grounds to reject that condition to save these refugees, but did not.
 The Allies' compromise was not because of fearing Stalin retaliation, but of **expediency**: to get rid of all the unwanted migrants.